My Professional Experience and Qualifications

 I have always been interested in spirituality, and became curious about how people expressed their spiritual nature when they were receiving counselling.
 I wanted to find out more and decided to increase my knowledge in this area, by embarking on a research project, my dissertation was entitled 'The Experience of Spirituality in the Counselling Room'.
 On completion of this project, I graduated in 2011 with a MSc in Counselling from the University of Bristol.

-Early in 2011, and after 30 years, I left the Civil Service and I began to develop my counselling and supervision practice at Acorn Counselling in Nailsworth.
-In the Autumn of 2015 I moved my practice to my lovely studio in the garden of my home in Abbeydale.
+Early in 2011, and after 30 years, I left the Civil Service and I began to further develop my counselling and supervision practice at Acorn Counselling in Nailsworth.
+In the Autumn of 2015 I moved my practice to my lovely studio in the garden of my home in Abbeydale, where I currently work.